valera-rozuvan/howtos/docs/025-correct-time-zone-on-ubuntu.md

 # Correct time zone on Ubuntu

 This is working on Ubuntu 24.10.
-Also, this should work on arecent Debian based distro.
+Also, this should work on a recent Debian based distro.

 First, make sure you are getting automatic date and time updates via NTP: